Departure to Paro, Bhutan from Bangkok

 From this point on and throughout the tour the daily itinerary becomes very flexible.
 Since we are in cars we don't all have to go to these places at the same time.
 Our 16 guides and drivers are familiar with this concept and stay in touch with each other to notify everyone of any special events in the area, like "You should go to Kichu Temple because there are a lot of pilgrims there," etc. So as you read down through this itinerary keep this important concept in mind--“…you are the captain of your ship and can make changes to the itinerary on the fly.”

-We can also visit the Paro archery grounds where there is sometimes practice going on by government employees mostly-they take long lunches.
+We can also visit the Paro archery grounds where there might be practice going on by government employees mostly—they take long lunches.

 Dinner and overnight at Nak Sel Resort, a new five-star resort owned by our Bhutanese partner, Ms. Sonam Ongmo, also the owner of Rainbow Tours and Treks of Bhutan.
-Sonam has arranged for many of the special items on our itinerary, such as placing our own prayer flags, two special "mini festivals" performed just for our group, and all the many other wonderful events and sights that you will enjoy during your tour.
+Sonam has arranged for many of the special items on our itinerary, such as placing our own prayer flags, the Brokpa Festival performed just for our group (we feed over 150 villagers a hot lunch, you will be asked to help in the serving line) and all the many other wonderful events and sights that you will enjoy during your tour.
 Her hospitality and bubbling personality ensure a very special evening for us.
-A multi- million-dollar property, Nak Sel is situated at the edge of a quiet forest on property that was once an apple orchard—the original farmhouse and many of the trees still exist.
-It has some of the best traditional hot stone baths in Bhutan so after dinner those who wish to relax in Bhutan's version of the hot tub may do so.
+A multi- million-dollar property, Nak Sel is situated at the edge of a quiet forest on property that was once an apple orchard--the original farmhouse and many of the trees still exist.
+It has some of the best traditional hot stone baths in Bhutan so after dinner those who wish to relax in Bhutan’s version of the hot tub may do so.
 (Reservations and additional fees are required.)
-The one-person tubs are long and made of wood—they have four of them, side by side in a semi-enclosed bath house.
+The one-person tubs are long and made of wood--they have four of them, side by side in a semi-enclosed bath house.
 A board with holes at one end (feet) separates the bather from the hot stones.
 With long steel tongs the attendant picks red-hot rocks from the bonfire and drops them into this chamber causing a cauldron of boiling water.
-The heated water then courses through the holes in the board at your feet and the water around your body heats up until you tell the attendant, "No More Rocks!"
+The heated water then courses through the holes in the board at your feet and the water around your body heats up until you tell the attendant, “No More Rocks!”
 You will also enjoy the fragrant herbs that are dropped into the tub, including mint and marijuana--yes, it grows wild in Bhutan and is normally used for pig food so ask your guide to locate some while out and about.